Lheidli T'enneh Band: The Lheidli T'enneh Treaty

-On October 29, 2006 the Lheidli T'enneh became the first people to initiate a treaty with British Columbia and Canada within the framework of the British Columbia Treaty Process created in response to the Delgamuukw case.
+On October 29, 2006, the Lheidli T'enneh became the first people to initiate a treaty with British Columbia and Canada within the framework of the British Columbia Treaty Process created in response to the Delgamuukw case.
 It remains for the treaty to be ratified by a vote of Lheidli T'enneh band members, by the Legislative Assembly of British Columbia, and by the Canadian Parliament.

-On February 9, 2007 the Treaty 8 First Nations launched a legal challenge of the ratification of Lheidli T'enneh treaty.
+On February 9, 2007, the Treaty 8 First Nations launched a legal challenge of the ratification of Lheidli T'enneh treaty.
 The Treaty 8 First Nations asserted that Canada, British Columbia and the Lheidli T'enneh did not adequately consult them about the overlap of the Lheidli T'enneh treaty area and the area of Treaty 8.

 The Treaty 8 First Nations sought an interlocutory injunction preventing the ratification of the treaty until such time as the parties resolves the issues of the overlap.
 Justice Wilson of the Supreme Court of British Columbia denied the plaintiff's application for an interlocutory injunction.

-A similar challenge was launched by the Secwepemc Nation on March 12, 2007.
+A similar challenge was launched by Secwepemc Nation on March 12, 2007.

 The Lheidli T'enneh band members did not ratify the treaty in a treaty ratification vote held on March 30, 2007.
-In the vote 123 people voted against the treaty and 111 voted in favour of it.
+In the vote, 123 people voted against the treaty and 111 voted in favour of it.

 In response to this outcome, the British Columbia Treaty Commission undertook a "Lheidli T’enneh Communications Probe" to determine why the treaty was not ratified.
 This included a survey carried out by the Mustel Group, a marketing and public opinion research firm based in Vancouver.

 The Lheidli T'enneh nation is currently preparing for another ratification vote.